metamath/lamp-guide/docs/11/index.md

 > in the icon editor bar above the steps.
 Note that the new
 > step now has a green checkmark.

-You can click on any bold **P** to show the justification for each step with a green checkmark; press the same bold **P** again to hide the justification.

 #### Matching the goal's antecedent for cotangent

 Let's do the same thing with the definition of the value of the